Alexander Kutepov: Participation in the Russo-Japanese War

 As a young infantry officer, he fought in the Russo-Japanese War, where he was severely wounded in action and decorated for valor.
 On 9 August 1904 he was promoted to lieutenant of the 85th Vyborg Infantry Regiment, one of the oldest formations within the Russian Army.

-Upon arrival at the regiment, Kutepov asked for the appointment into the survey corps — the group that was entrusted with the most dangerous missions.
+Upon arrival at the regiment, Kutepov asked for the appointment to the survey corps — the group that was entrusted with the most dangerous missions.
 Soon he led a night-time raid on a Japanese outpost in which Russian scouts captured rich trophies, including machine guns and rifles.

 The Order of St. George was awarded to the head of the survey corps, who had not participated in the raid.
 When the details of the operation became known after the war, efforts were made to ensure that Kutepov also received the order.
 Kutepov was ultimately awarded the order of the German Crown with swords and on the ribbon of the Iron Cross through the intervention of German emperor Wilhelm, after whom the Regiment was named.

 Alexander Pavlovich was returning from Manchuria to the capital separately from his regiment after being appointed to a special team sent to Russia to train new recruits.
 Here Kutepov first encountered a revolution: en route to Saint Petersburg, they stopped in a community where the local revolutionaries had declared a republic, the administration was confused, and he had to break through, taking full responsibility for the echelon and arresting the strike committee of the railway station.
-Upon arrival in Saint Petersburg, on a presentation to the emperor, Kutepov received from the Tsar's hands the Order of St. Vladimir of the 4th degree with swords and a bow for his front-line services.
+Upon arrival in Saint Petersburg, on a presentation to the emperor, Kutepov received from the Tsar's hands the Order of St. Vladimir of the 4th degree with swords and bow for his front-line services.